|Type||Mass Rapid Transit (MRT)|

 When opened, the NEL was the first fully automated underground heavy rail line in the world.
 Operating in six-car formations, the rolling stock is based out of the at-grade Sengkang Depot, located just off Sengkang East Avenue.

-There are plans for a future extension that will add an additional station in the Punggol Downtown area.
 The station code NE2 is unused, reserved for a possible future station between NE1 HarbourFront and NE3 Outram Park.

 Timeline & History